-HEI = Total Annual Onsite heat energy intensity of the building in $(GJ/m^2/yr)$.

-FNG = Total Annual Onsite Fossil Natural Gas Usage for the building in gigajoules (GJ) (see Equation).

-RNG = Total Annual Onsite Renewable Natural Gas Usage for the building in gigajoules (GJ) (see Equation).
+- HEI = Total Annual Onsite heat energy intensity of the building in $(GJ/m^2/yr)$. - FNG = Total Annual Onsite Fossil Natural Gas Usage for the building in gigajoules (GJ) (see Equation 6). - RNG = Total Annual Onsite Renewable Natural Gas Usage for the building in gigajoules (GJ) (see Equation 6).

-DE = Total annual metered energy use for the building from district energy system in gigajoules (GJ).
-If residential energy use adjustment is being claimed, the value for non-residential district energy (DE{NR})

-calculated in equation 4 should be used in place of metered district (DE).

-GFA = Gross Floor Area (see Building owners can calculate the GFA as per the definition above or use the formula below.

-Equation 1).
-If residential energy use adjustment is being claimed, the value for non-residential gross floor area (GFA{NR}) calculated in equation 5 should be used in place of gross floor area (GFA)
+- DE = Total annual metered energy use for the building from district energy system in gigajoules (GJ).
+If residential energy use adjustment is being claimed, the value for non-residential district energy (DE{NR}) calculated in Equation 3 should be used in place of metered district (DE). - GFA = Gross Floor Area of the whole building in m2 as determined in accordance with the definition above.
+If residential energy use adjustment is being claimed, the value for non-residential gross floor area (GFA{NR}) calculated in Equation 4 should be used in place of gross floor area (GFA)